 Sampling is typically the best option when your goal is to locate and discover performance bottlenecks.
 With sampling, the profiler adds virtually no overhead to the profiled application.

 However, the probes for the high-level statistics, if enabled, may impose additional overhead.

 You can configure some CPU sampling aspects with CPU sampling settings.

 When tracing is used, the profiler instruments the bytecode of the profiled application for recording thread CPU time spent inside each profiled method.
 Both times and invocation counts are available.

-In case of CPU tracing, both method invocation counts and times are shown.
-Invocation counts are not cumulative.
-In case of CPU sampling, method times are shown.
+In case of CPU tracing, both method times and invocation counts are shown.
+In case of CPU sampling, only times are shown.

 Finish measuring and get the results

 When the task you intended to profile has finished (or has performed for a sufficient amount of time), capture a CPU snapshot with all the recorded information.

 When this is done from the profiler UI, you can open the results for immediate analysis.

 Further topics in this section describe the profiler's UI for analyzing CPU profiling results.